Federal TRIO Programs: Programs

 Upward Bound Math-Science (UBMS) was first authorized through the Higher Education Act of 1965 and reauthorized in the Higher Education Opportunity Act of 2008.
 Participating students must have completed the eighth grade and be low-income or "potential first-generation college students", with two-thirds of selected applicants meeting both of the criteria.
 The program provides counseling, summer programs, research, computer training, and connections to university faculty with the goal of improving students' math and science skills and helping them obtain degrees and careers in the maths and sciences.
 Students in the summer program attend 5 weeks of English, math, and science classes in the summer months.
 Mathematics classes include algebra, geometry, precalculus, calculus, and science courses are held for biology, chemistry, and physics.
 After completing the program, the student receives one college credit from the associated institution.

+Changes during the second Trump administration

+During the second Trump administration, 100 grant programs saw their funding cut for alleged references to diversity, equity, and inclusion, TRIO was moved to the Department of Labor from the Department of Education, and Trump proposed it be defunded entirely.
+The administration planned to reduce the number of grants it awards, with the number of EOC programs being cut from 160 to 55 and the number of Talent Search programs being halved.
+The organization's focus also shifted from pushing students towards college, instead focusing on workforce development.
+This was opposed by critics, who argued that TRIO was one of the few development programs focused on college and not workforce development.
+They alleged that this change would be particularly damaging in rural areas, as well as other underserved sectors.